mpytlik-intel/edge-ai-libraries/libraries/dl-streamer/docs/source/architecture_2.0/architecture_2.0.md

 ![image](dlstreamer-arch-2.0.png)

-> **Note:** Architecture 2.0 currently available in preview mode as transition not
+> **Note:** Architecture 2.0 is available in preview mode, and is not
-> completed yet.
+> completed.
 There is no strict backward compatibility in preview mode
 > (some changes/renaming may occur).
 It could be used for evaluation and
-> prototyping, it's not recommended for production usage yet.
+> prototyping.
+It is not recommended for production usage.

 :::{toctree}
 :maxdepth: 1